Posts Tagged ‘Halloween’

 “I said get out of here, you’re done!”

-Franklin thought to himself it was probably a good thing he got to leave that stupid Church thing early, as today was a day he’d long waited for.
-Halloween H2K was being released on DVD today.
+Once he got out of there and cooled down, Franklin thought to himself it was probably a good thing he got to leave that stupid Church thing early, as today was a day he’d long waited for.
+Today was the day Halloween H2K came out on DVD.
 From the Church, Franklin walked to Worden’s hardware store, which carried new DVD releases.
 Passing the magazine rack, he saw the new issue of World of Wrestling was in.
-Too bad that Sable slut was on the cover.
-That bitch couldn’t even wrestle but because since she looks like a damn Barbie doll, she gets the cover.
+Too bad that slut Sable was on the cover.
+Bitch couldn’t even wrestle but since she looks like a damn Barbie doll, she gets the cover.
 He rolled up the magazine so people couldn’t see what he had as then approached the DVD rack.
 Of course, they had that stupid Star Wars movie.
 He also saw copies of the Matrix, Fight Club, but no Halloween.
 Franklin couldn’t understand.
 He was told earlier the store would be getting it.
 His eyes scanned the rack over and over as his heart slowly sunk.
 He should have known better than to expect this little shit town to keep up with the rest of civilization.

 “Can I help you sir.”
 That dweeb four eyed clerk asked him.

 “I thought you were getting H2K?”
 Franklin said.
-The confused look the face of this ignoramus gave revealed how clueless they were.
+The confused look the face of this ignoramus revealed how clueless they were.
 “The new Halloween movie?”
-Franklin added.
+Franklin almost shouted.
 “It was coming out on DVD this week.”

 “Oh yeah, those movies with Michael Meyers.”
 This guy was a total idiot, Franklin thought to himself, as Michael Meyers hadn’t appeared in Halloween movies in almost 20 years.
 “Yeah, we had a few of them.” the clerk said.
 “They must have sold out already.”